NYULibraries/contented/site/_services/ask-a-librarian.markdown

 - Video
 - Software
 date: 2015-10-12 19:22:00 Z
+title: Ask a Librarian
 ---

-# We can provide support in a number of ways
+# We can help

 * Facilitate efficient use of electronic databases and services.
 * Find information on a topic